-Background 1.
+1. Background

 - 1.1 The Israeli company law equivalent to the Hong Kong Companies Ordinance (Cap.
 622) and the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
-32) is the Companies Law - 1999 (the "Companies Law") and the Companies Ordinance 10 which is the most fundamental law that governs the matters related to companies (both private and public). - Israeli public companies11 whose securities are (i) listed for trading on an exchange outside of 1.2 Israel; (ii) not listed on the Tel Aviv Stock Exchange ("TASE") or any Israeli exchanges; and (iii) not offered to the Israel public that would be deemed a "public offer" 12 in Israel ("Foreign Listed Israeli Public Company") are subject to less stringent filing, financing reporting and disclosure requirements than Israeli public companies with a listing on TASE.
+32) is the Companies Law 1999 (the "Companies Law") and the Companies Ordinance 6 which is the most fundamental law that governs the matters related to companies (both private and public). - 1.2 Israeli public companies7 whose securities are (i) listed for trading on an exchange outside of Israel; (ii) not listed on the Tel Aviv Stock Exchange ("TASE") or any Israeli exchanges; and (iii) not offered to the Israel public that would be deemed a "public offer" 8 in Israel ("Foreign Listed Israeli Public Company") are subject to less stringent filing, financing reporting and disclosure requirements than Israeli public companies with a listing on TASE.
 They are also exempted from certain provisions of the Companies Law.

-Application of this Country Guide 2.
+2. Application of this Country Guide

-This Country Guide applies to primary and secondary Main Board listing applicants and 2.1 primary GEM listing applicants13 which are Foreign Listed Israeli Public Companies.
+2.1 This Country Guide applies to primary and secondary Main Board listing applicants and primary GEM listing applicants9 which are Foreign Listed Israeli Public Companies.

-International Regulatory Co-operation Measures 3.
+3. International Regulatory Co-operation Measures

-Main Board Rule 8.02A states that each of the statutory securities regulator of an issuer's 3.1 jurisdiction of incorporation and the statutory securities regulator of the place of central management and control must be a full signatory to the IOSCO MMOU.
+- 3.1 Main Board Rule 8.02A states that each of the statutory securities regulator of an issuer's jurisdiction of incorporation and the statutory securities regulator of the place of central management and control must be a full signatory to the IOSCO MMOU.
 This is to enable the Securities and Futures Commission (the "SFC") to seek regulatory assistance and information from overseas statutory securities regulators to facilitate the SFC's investigations and enforcement actions where an issuer has its records, business operations, assets and management outside Hong Kong.
-Our Joint Policy Statement Regarding the Listing of Overseas Companies (27 September 2013) ("JPS") states that the statutory securities regulator of an overseas issuer's jurisdiction of incorporation must have adequate arrangements with the Securities and Futures Commission ("SFC") for regulatory co-operation 14.
-This requirement is met for issuers incorporated in Israel as the Israeli Securities Authority ("ISA"), the statutory securities regulator in Israel, is a full signatory of to the IOSCO MMOU15.
-In addition, the ISA has an arrangement
+This requirement is met for issuers incorporated in Israel as the Israeli Securities Authority ("ISA"), the statutory securities regulator in Israel, is a full signatory to the IOSCO MMOU.
+In addition, the ISA has an arrangement concerning mutual assistance and exchange of information with the SFC10 (Updated in January 2022). - 3.2 If a listing applicant is incorporated in Israel but its place of central management and control11 is elsewhere, the statutory securities regulator of that jurisdiction must also be a full signatory to the IOSCO MMOU (Updated in January 2022).